evanx/redex/README.md

 ## Redix Router

-Redis-based switch and stream processing framework to route messages between Redix processors, and Redis queues e.g. for reactive microservices.
+Node and Redis-based message router and stream processing framework to route messages between Redix processors, and Redis queues e.g. for reactive microservices.

 Redix is essentially a configurable logic layer for messaging between collaborating microservices.